Application Inquiries: PSMFC: WACARES@psmfc.org or 866-990-2738

-Pacific States Marine Fisheries Commission to accept applications through March 25
+Pacific States Marine Fisheries Commission (PSMFC) to accept applications through Oct.
+14

-More information, full eligibility details and application materials and instructions are available on the PSFMC’s website at: psmfc.org/cares-act-the-coronavirus-aid-relief-and-economic-security-act.
-Applications are open through March 25, 2021.
+New and returning applicants can find more information, full eligibility details and application materials and instructions at relief.psmfc.org.
+Applications are open through Oct.
+14, 2022.